jkarjala/gompet/README.md

 ```
 gompet-http [options] ['cmd 1' 'cmd 2' ...]
+  -D duration
+        Delay start of each client by given duration, e.g 5s for 5 seconds
   -P    Report progress once a second
   -R int
         Rate limit each client to N queries/sec (accuracy depends on OS)